TheSpeedX/PROXY-List/README.md

 It is Only For Educational Purposes.
 Neither I Say Nor I Promote To Do Anything Illegal.

-Developer Please Give Credits, Stars, And Follow If You Use My SOCKS List.
+Please Give Credits, Stars, And Follow If You Use My SOCKS List.

 You can Also Use My Tool [SOCKER](https://github.com/TheSpeedX/socker) To check for working SOCKS PROXY.